kyle-paul/kyle-paul.github.io/_talks/phd.md

 location: "Ho Chi Minh, Vietnam"
 ---

-This post serves as a record of my activities, experiences, and achievements, including prize and honor certificates. [*view details*](/posts/algo)
+Recently, I was contacted by a PhD student from Aston University, UK... [*view details*](/posts/algo)

 Recently, I was contacted by a PhD student from Aston University, UK.
 It was an incredible feeling, as it marked the first time I truly felt my work had made a meaningful contribution to the research community.
 Moving forward, we plan to collaborate to produce even more impactful work in the field.